fmalina/revisions-blocl/help/safety.md

 >      1) Then, we will meet for viewing.
 >
 >      2) If you decide to take the flat, we will go to any local Western Union outlet
 >      close to the flat for you to pick up the money and pay me.
-(You don’t need to
+(You don't need to
 >      come with cash to view, after viewing we will go together, you will cancel the
 >      transfer and withdraw the money to pay me).
 >